Allegheny-Computer-Science-112-S2018/cs112-S2018-practical6-starter/README.md

 ## Introduction

-This assignment requires a programmer to implement and test a benchmarking framework that supports the empirical evaluation of `IterativeFibonacci` and `RecursiveFibonacci`.
-More details about recursive algorithms are provided in Sections 5.1 through 5.5, with Section 5.5 specifically furnishing specific details about the `RecursiveFibonacci` method.
+This assignment requires a programmer to implement and test a benchmarking framework that supports the empirical evaluation of `IterativeFactorial` and `RecursiveFactorial`.
+More details about recursive algorithms are provided in Sections 5.1 through 5.5, with Section 5.5 specifically furnishing specific details about the `RecursiveFactorial` method.
 You can also learn about experimental studies by reviewing the content in Sections 4.1 through 4.3.
 Please note that this assignment will also require you to read and use Java classes that contain a test suite.
 Also, you can learn more about iterative